bsmith89/longev-mgen/doc/submission.md

 detailed examination can identify specific functions that discriminate responders from non-responders.
-This approach is bolstered by the phylogenetic and genomic distinction between B1 and B2, reducing the confounding effects of shared evolutionary history.
+This approach is bolstered by the phylogenetic and genomic distinction between B2 and both B1-A and B1-B, reducing the confounding effects of shared evolutionary history.

 By including otherwise unannotated genes, genomic comparisons based on OPFs instead of previously defined gene orthologies may better reflect